-Steps Outcome 4 th Absence • Call, Email or Letter to parent.
-7 th Absence • Call, Email, or Certified Letter sent to parent.
-8 th Absence Contact District Social Worker Call to Juvenile Office or Division of Family Services.
-Possible Referral to Prosecuting Attorney Truancy Court.
+Steps Outcome 4 th Absence Call, Email or Letter to parent.
+7 th Absence Call, Email, or Certified Letter sent to parent.
+8 th Absence Contact District Social Worker Possible referral to Juvenile Office or Children's Division for educational neglect Possible Referral to Prosecuting Attorney Truancy Court.

-It is the responsibility of the student to make up work with teacher support when a student's absence is excused.
+It is the responsibility of the student to make up work with teacher support when a student is absent.
 The timelines for turning in make-up work will be one day for each day missed.
 Students who do not complete missed assignments in the time stated may be required to attend tutoring outside of the regular school day.